kdvolder/two-three-tree/README.md

 ideal if you want to keep a map containing some 'static' data assigned to a constant.

-It also performs pretty well when you need to make identical copies of this map (essentially an identical copy is free).
+It also performs pretty well when you make identical copies of this map.
+Essentially an identical copy is free.

 However, it performs rather poorly when you are interested in making *modified* copies of a map.
 Essentially making a